Identifiability of Deep Polynomial Neural Networks: Setup and background

-where $f_i(\x)=\matr{W}_i\x+\matr{b}_i$ are affine maps, with $\matr{W}_i\in\RR^{d_i\times d_{i-1}}$ being the weight matrices and $\matr{b}_i\in\RR^{d_i}$ the biases, and the activation functions $\rho_{r}: \RR^d \to \RR^d$, defined as $ \rho_{r}(\z) := (z_1^{r},\dots, z_{d}^{r}) $ are monomial.
+where $f_i(\x)=\matr{W}_i\x+\matr{b}_i$ are affine maps, with $\matr{W}_i\in\RR^{d_i\times d_{i-1}}$ being the weight matrices and $\matr{b}_i\in\RR^{d_i}$ the biases, and the activation functions $\rho_{r}: \RR^d \to \RR^d$, defined as $\rho_{r}(\z) := (z_1^{r},\dots, z_{d}^{r})$ are monomial.
 The parameters $\vect{\theta}$ are given by the entries of the weights $\matr{W}_i$ and biases $\matr{b}_i$, i.e.,

-The vector of degrees $\r$ is called the \emph{activation degree} of $\PNNtwo{\r}{\ttheta}$. \end{definition} PNNs are algebraic maps and are polynomial vectors, where the total degree is $\rall = r_1 \cdots r_{L-1}$, that is, they belong to the polynomial space $(\Pspace{\rall}{d})^{\times d_L}$, where $\Pspace{r}{d_0}$ denotes the space of $d$-variate polynomials of degree $\le r$.
+The vector of degrees $\r$ is called the \emph{activation degree} of $\PNNtwo{\r}{\ttheta}$ (we often omit the subscript $\d$ if it is clear from the context). \end{definition} PNNs are algebraic maps and are polynomial vectors, where the total degree is $\rall = r_1 \cdots r_{L-1}$, that is, they belong to the polynomial space $(\PSpace{d}{\rall})^{\times d_L}$, where $\PSpace{d}{r}$ denotes the space of $d$-variate polynomials of degree $\le r$.
 Most previous works analyzed the simpler case of PNNs without bias, which we refer to as \textit{homogeneous}.
 Due to its importance, we consider it explicitly.

 \begin{definition}[hPNN] A PNN is said to be a \textbf{homogenous} PNN (hPNN) when it has no biases ($\vect{b}_\ell=0$ for all $\ell=1,\dots,L$), and is denoted as